wp-plugins/app-store-assistant/readme.txt

 	* TradeDoubler
 	* Amazon Affiliates
 	* DGM
-* Find an App ID fast with the Quick search in the Admin area
 * Customizable
 	* Choose from different Star rating colors
 	* Button colors and style
-	* Choose which detail elements to display
+	* Choose which detail elements to display and their order
 	* Adjust App Icon image size
 * Cache detail and images locally for quicker page load times
+* Remove the whole cache or individual items
 * Widget to show ATOM/RSS Feed of Apps
 * Use custom Excerpts or let App Store Assistant auto-create an excerpt
 * Tested with over 300 Themes